Tsitsikamma National Park: Tsitsikamma Marine Protected Area

 The Tsitsikamma Marine Protected Area is situated along the shoreline of the park, and provides protection for marine habitat and wildlife, including birds and threatened and endangered fish species.
 It is one of the largest and oldest restricted (no-take) MPAs in the world.

-The location is in near pristine condition and is thus suitable as a suitable area for research on endangered fish species.
+The location is in near pristine condition and is thus a suitable area for research on endangered fish species.
 It was designated as a Marine Protected Area in 1964.

 The length of the protected shoreline is 60 km, and the area of protected ocean is 186 km2.

 The MPA is also managed by SANParks.